 While mobile phones have replaced many other gadgets, it has also become a wallet lately.
 Using online modes of payment are quite common these days.
 Even credit cards, debit cards, etc. need not be carried while people can make payments directly using mobile applications.
-This also requires app permissions which eventually brings risk of hackers.
+This also requires app permissions which eventually brings the risk of hackers.
 There are two sides to every coin, so do online transactions.
 While a person does not need to carry cash everywhere, money in banks is also not so safe.
 The threat of unauthorised transactions has only increased recently.
-The Reserve Bank of India (RBI) being the regulatory authority at central level constantly keeps an eye over financial safety through RBI guidelines for online transactions.
-Prioritising limiting liability of customers, RBI holds banks responsible in case of bank frauds complaints.
-The basic idea is to provide customers with all the safety means to promote use of online transactions.
+The Reserve Bank of India (RBI) being the regulatory authority at the central level constantly keeps an eye on financial safety through RBI guidelines for online transactions.
+Prioritising limiting the liability of customers, RBI holds banks responsible in case of bank fraud complaints.
+The basic idea is to provide customers with all the safety means to promote the use of online transactions.

 When you are enjoying your Sunday while staying back at home and preparing for the next day’s run to work, you receive a text message depicting a debit of Rs 1 lakh from your bank account.
-Suddenly the sky seems to be falling because you are not the one who made any purchase or withdraw any money from your account.
+Suddenly the sky seems to be falling because you are not the one who made any purchase or withdrew any money from your account.
 No kin is using your credit or debit card with your permission either.
 This is what you call an unauthorised transaction.
 Some people stress more assuming that their bank won’t refund unauthorised transactions.
-It is recommended to know RBI guidelines for online transactions and lodge online FIR for fraud transaction without delay.
+It is recommended to know RBI guidelines for online transactions and lodge online FIR for fraudulent transactions without delay.

 Also, if financial fraud takes place due to contributory fraud or negligence of the bank, the customer enjoys zero liability regardless of whether or not the unauthorised transaction complaint is lodged with the bank.
 Things can be clarified through expert opinion via banking lawyers.

 One should make sure to keep all physical financial items like credit/ debit cards safe so that they do not reach a third party.
-Also make sure not to disclose important credentials like an OTP, CVV to others, not even with bank officials.
-As per the RBI guidelines for unauthorised transactions, it is pertinent for customers to report fraud transactions without any delay.
-It does not matter much whether the bank frauds complaint involves negligence on part of the customer, as soon as the same is reported to the bank, things are much under control.
+Also make sure not to disclose important credentials like an OTP, or CVV to others, not even to bank officials.
+As per the RBI guidelines for unauthorised transactions, it is pertinent for customers to report fraudulent transactions without any delay.
+It does not matter much whether the bank fraud complaint involves negligence on the part of the customer, as soon as the same is reported to the bank, things are much under control.
 It is also not necessary that if OTP or other credentials are shared and financial fraud takes place, the customer will surely have to bear the losses since it depends upon the bank policy whether the customer will bear complete liability.